ProNeverFake/kios/readme.md

 - linux Realtime kernal.
 This is the requirement mios (or more precisely the requirement of robot control frequency).

-> BB: This part is still under construction.
+- ROS2 Foxy
+- mios (branch: kios)
+- BehaviorTree.CPP 4.x (has been integrated as a sub-module)
+- conan 1.59.0 (important due to the compatibility of mios)

 ### Install

 1. Install ROS2 foxy.

 Currently the system is only verified on Ubuntu 20.04 LTS with Ros2 Foxy.
 In Ubuntu 22.04 environment the mongocxx (installed by conanfile.txt and is a common dependency for mios and kios) may have problem finding the system dependencies.

 2. ~~Install BehaviorTree.CPP.~~